vladcipariu91/DSA-Challenge1/explanation_5.md

 ## Space complexity

-    The space complexity for this problem is O(n) where n is the number of blocks saved on the block chain.
+    The space complexity for this problem is O(n) where n is the number of items we store in the map.
+The blockchain object has a map and a reference to it's head.